 Juan didn’t want to get married and continue the cycle of his parents.
 But things changed when he met his wife Paulina.
 They got married and had three children.
 He found religion and managed to teach himself Spanish around age 20, having grown up only speaking Kaqchikel.

 Time was hard on him but Juan was always striving for the best.
 He had become a respected member of the community.
 He was a leader in his church as well as a leader for the community.
 Local governments wanted him to be a part of their councils and people looked to him for ideas and guidance.
 He had a variety of jobs, mostly in agriculture: cutting down trees with his chainsaw, as a gardener, and other heavy labor.
 There was always food on the table but never enough to fully satisfy their hunger.

-The Jensens and their partners-in-crime, the Denning Family, decided the time was right to use an idea they had been developing.
-They worked with Juan to build chicken coops, to build a composting toilet, a fuel efficient stove, cultivate composting worms and to build garden boxes.
-They taught Juan the importance of nutrition, how to grow vegetables, how to better care for his animals, and how to be self sufficient.
+The Jensens and the Denning Family decided the time was right to use an idea they had been developing.
+They worked with Juan to build chicken coops, to build a composting toilet, a fuel-efficient stove, cultivate composting worms, and to build garden boxes.
+They taught Juan the importance of nutrition, how to grow vegetables, how to better care for his animals, and how to be self-sufficient.

 “I used to go up to my fields and cry and cry because I did not know how to provide for my children,” Juan said.
 “I didn’t know how to make more money than I was making.

 “I always dreamed of enclosing [her] property (to prevent theft), having some animals, and making more money.
 It is tough sometimes when you do not have enough to eat, and you cannot give your children what they need.”

 The Jensens and Dennings worked with Juan for months trying to complete all of these projects and teach him these new skills.
 They were successful, and Paulina’s land, under Juan’s care, began to thrive.